PRE TRIP INFORMATION:

 - Light weight puffy jacket for in camp in the evenings (fleeces are provided)

 - Hat/toque, tights for in camp in the evenings (depending on the time of year visiting)

 - Travel sized personal sunscreen and/or bug spray if feel necessary

 Customize Your Trip

 Here are a few added service offerings that can make your trip extra special!
 Please contact us to learn more about these custom opportunities.

-Our neighbor, Tyax Lodge and Heliskiing, rests on the shores of Tyaughton Lake on the border of the South Chilcotin Mountains Provincial Park.
-For those looking for a bit of luxury and indulgence, a night(s) at the lodge before or after your adventure might be just what’s in order.
-Choose from amenities including full spa services, deluxe rooms, fine dining, lakeside recreation and bar service.
+For those looking for a bit of luxury and indulgence, a night(s) at the lodge before or after your trip might be just what’s in order.

 Door to Door Flight Service

 We are happy to pick you up with our DeHavilland Beaver float plane from a destination near you, and fly you directly to our base of operations on the shores of Tyaughton Lake.
 Saving you come significant drive time and offering you the opportunity to fly over alpine meadows and lakes, and past ancient glaciers.

 Return flights from locations such as Vancouver International Airport, Whistler, Seattle, Tofino… and many more, are available.
 Please visit our charter flight page – click here – for options and pricing.